 Sarah's House Family Shelter may terminate assistance if an individual or family violates shelter expectations or program requirements in accordance with a formal written process that recognizes the rights of the individuals affected.
-Generally, program expectations are reviewed with each guest upon entry into the program.
+Program expectations are reviewed with each guest upon entry into the program.
 Violation of expectations, either through inability or unwillingness, may result in an involuntary exit from the program.
-Generally, the guest is informed of being dismissed from the shelter and will be transported to DSS offices the next working day.
-An immediate dismissal is only enforced if the guest's behavior is deemed to be a threat to the safety of the facility and/or other guests and staff.
+The guest is informed of being dismissed from the shelter and will be transported to DSS offices the next working day.
+An immediate dismissal is only enforced if the guest's behavior is deemed a threat to the safety of the facility and/or other guests and staff.
 If a guest leaves any belongings at the shelter, there is a 48-hour grace period before the belongings are discarded.

-Safeguards to Meet the Safety and Shelter Needs of Special Populations abuse assessments by licensed professionals.
+Safeguards to Meet the Safety and Shelter Needs of Special Populations

+Sarah's House, the ESG-funded shelter, has a disabled accessible unit and bathroom to serve those individuals with disabilities.
+Sarah's House also offers mental health and substance abuse assessments by licensed professionals.
 The program has 24-hour security and program staff available to meet the needs of shelter guests.
 Case management and support services are available to all guests including those with the highest barriers to housing.
-Families and individuals may apply for rapid re-housing or Project North, an on-site housing program, which provides supported housing for a period of 3 to 12 months allowing guests to address housing barriers.
+Families and individuals may apply for rapid re-housing or Project North, an on-site housing program.
+Project North provides supported housing for a period of 3 to 12 months, affording guests time to address housing barriers.
 Additionally, clients are assessed for the County's permanent supportive housing programs and other rapid re-housing programs.